18F/dashboard/README.md

 1. *Provide your project's basic information.*

    A. If a project has a GitHub repository, create or edit an `.about.yml` file in the main repo.
-For more information about this format, check out the [team-api README](https://github.com/18F/team-api.18f.gov/blob/master/README.md), which explains how to create an about.yml file in detail.
+For more information about this format, check out the [team-api README](https://github.com/18F/team-api.18f.gov/blob/master/README.md), which explains how to create a YAML file so that your project appears in the dashboard.

-   B. If your project does not have a github repository, you may add a file to [data-private/projects](https://github.com/18F/data-private/tree/master/projects) that conforms to the same format as `about.yml`.

 2. *Preview your dashboard page.*  You will be able to see what your page will look like before starting the review process.
 The dashboard preview feature allows the display of a page based on external data hosted on GitHub.